 There is another way to do all this.
 Autonomous testing uses an intelligent test agent to speed up and simplify the process of test automation.
 This means it is ideal for implementing agile model software testing.
 Let’s look at Functionize as an example of how this works.

-Functionize tests are created using Adaptive Language Processing™ engine.
-ALP™ is our advanced natural language processing system that takes test plans written in plain English and generates fully-functional tests.
+Functionize tests can be created using NLP engine.
+It takes test plans written in plain English and generates fully-functional tests.
 These tests work cross-browser with no need for any additional work from you.
 The test plans can be structured, like the ones produced by a test management system, or unstructured, like user journeys from your product team.
 This means tests can be created as soon as a new feature is implemented – an essential requirement for agile model software testing.

-Our intelligent test agent is powered by Adaptive Event Analysis™.
-AEA™ is designed to minimize the requirement for test maintenance.
+Our intelligent test agent is powered by ML Engine.
+It is designed to minimize the requirement for test maintenance.
 It achieves this using a combination of AI techniques.
 Effectively, it is constantly learning how your UI actually works, just like a skilled manual tester does.
 This means that things like style changes, elements moving and even renaming buttons won’t faze it.
 All that happens is the test gets updated without you even noticing.
 This can slash test maintenance 80%.

 All Functionize tests execute in our Test Cloud.
 This means they execute far more efficiently than the best Selenium Grid setup.
 Thousands of tests can run in parallel, allowing you to go through your complete regression tests in a fraction of the time.